sdrsd/SadehClopathRotter2015/README.md

 ## General description

-Simulating and analysing plastic recurrent networks as in: [1] Sadeh, Clopath and Rotter.
-Emergence of Functional Specificity in
-Balanced Networks with Synaptic Plasticity.
-PLOS Computational Biology 2015.
+Simulating and analysing plastic recurrent networks as in: Sadeh, Clopath and Rotter.
+Emergence of Functional Specificity in Balanced Networks with Synaptic Plasticity.
+[PLOS Computational Biology 2015](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004307).

 ### List of files